andrakis/node-lithp/README.md

 	* Atoms:                        lowercase-Start-Is-Atom
 	* Quoted Atoms:                 'A quoted atom'
 	* Variables:                    StartWithUpperCase
+	* Functions include arity:      (def add/2 #A,B :: ((+ A B)))
+	                                Note that if not provided, this is automatically added according to the
+	                                number of parameters the function takes.
+	                                All functions in the definition table
+	                                have the arity in their name.

 However, features such as destructive assignment are present, which differs from Erlang.
+Additionally, one may define functions with an arity of *, which passes all parameters in the first parameter:

+	((def count_params/* #List :: ((print "You gave me " (length List) " parameters")))
+	 (count_params 1 2 3 atom "string" 'quoted atom' #N :: ("anonymous function")))

+Other features are available in many other languages.
+The prime ones of these is the functional programming approach.
+All functions return the value of the last executed function call, even if there are multiple function calls preceding it.

+All Lithp functions are implemented as anonymous functions, which allows you to assign them to variables, provide them as function arguments, and call them using the call/* function.

+Variable scoping (closures) is somewhat implemented, but none yet to liking.
+Presently, one needs to call the scope/1 function.
+This takes an anonymous function as its parameter, and returns a callable function which retains access to the scope in which it was defined.
+Ideally this would be implemented as a parser feature.

-A standard Lithp script compiles to an OpChain, which contains function calls and literal values.
+A standard Lithp script compiles to an OpChain, which contains function calls, literal values, and potentially more OpChains with the same.

 A simple program:

 	((print "Hello, world!"))

 This is an OpChain consisting of a single function call, with a single literal value as a parameter.
-Parameters are separated by spaces.
+Parameters are separated by spaces, and the function name appears as the first token after the opening bracket.
+Any function currently defined by builtins or using the def/2 function is callable in this way.

+Other functions, such as those assigned to variables, must be called with the call/* function.

 Each function call may itself have additional function calls for the values of the parameters.
+These are parsed first, and this process repeats recursively until all parameters for the current function call have been resolved.
+This usually involves calling intermediate functions, which repeat the same process.
 This is the meat of the language.

 	 ((def add #A,B :: ((+ A B)))
 	  (print "Add 5+10: " (add 5 10)))